Gardening in Tucson

 [1] The soil is deficient in potassium.
 Add compost to the soil before planting or use tomato fertilizer according to directions.

 [2] When leaves have dark spots that spread to stems and form cankers and the fruit has yellow blotches, this is spotted wilt virus spread by thrips.
 There is no effective treatment except to cut down the plant and discard it.
-Do not put it into a compost pile.
+Do not put it into a compost pile to avoid spreading the virus.

 Fruit Do Not Ripen